 This free tool is littered with confusing ads, so try to ignore those.
 Also, the formatting is all wonky in the .doc version.
-So if you were really trying to use this to doctor financial documents it would be easy to tell the files were messed with.
-If you’re serious about committing fraud you should spring for the paid version with more features.
+But if you insist on changing the format, you should spring for the paid version with more features.

 Here are our top picks for PDF to Word tools: